kirkbowers/incodesert/README.txt

     // some more stuff

-After running the insertions, `some_class.cpp` would look like this:
+After running the insertions, +some_class.cpp+ would look like this:

     // some stuff